 Demetri L. Morgan, Ph.D., is currently an Assistant Professor of Higher Education at the Loyola University Chicago School of Education.
 Dr. Morgan’s broad research interests center on the purpose and responsibilities of higher education in a diverse democracy.
 Accordingly, Dr. Morgan’s governance research agenda seeks to understand and illuminate how higher education governing boards contribute or detract from equity and inclusion efforts aimed at responding to the changing demographics of higher education.
-He is currently leading a study examining the ways in which governing boards’ strategic plans serve competing purposes that simultaneously convey an awareness of systemic challenges for minoritized students while also not committing resources to materially change those conditions.

-Dr. Morgan received his Ph.D. in Higher Education from the University of Pennsylvania, a M.S.
+Dr. Morgan received his Ph.D. in Higher Education from the University of Pennsylvania, an M.S.
 Ed. in Higher Education and Student Affairs from Indiana University-Bloomington, and a B.A. in Political Science from the University of Florida.

 Raquel M. Rall, Ph.D.